 In short, the latter is a subset of the former — and both are now invaluable technologies that can elevate your marketing game (and marketing ROI) substantially when used right.

-Just look at what those in the marketing industry had to say about how they incorporate AI marketing technology in their day-to-day efforts — and the big-time benefits of said solutions:
+Just look at what those in the marketing industry had to say about how they incorporate AI marketing technology in their day-to-day efforts — and the benefits of said solutions:

 - 82% of executives deemed early adopters of AI marketing tech reported a positive return on investment from the solutions. — 2018 Deloitte survey